By Richard Mitchell and Mogsy Ford

 One thing you must not miss - have a cocktail at Duke's Canoe Club on Waikiki beach at sunset.
 Totally awesome, totally city-tropical.
 And all the local people we came into contact with were super-friendly, and very helpful.

-Honolulu Marathon Race Review
+Honolulu Marathon Race Review - Hawaii marathon

 The marathon course itself is not particularly scenic or enjoyable.
-While there are some great views, and the course itself is relatively flat, it's not a spectacular course, like Big Sur marathon in California.
+While there are some great views, and the course itself is relatively flat, it's not a spectacular course, like Big Sur in California.
 Because of the early start, almost 2 hours is run before sunrise, and I didn't really enjoy that aspect.

 I would say that the Honolulu Marathon is NOT ideal for your first marathon, NOR if you want to have a go at a Personal Best time.
 But it's a good choice for a tropical marathon in a great location!
 I recommend staying on an extra week for sight-seeing.